Overland-DX/simple-utc-clock-plugin/README.md

 ![bilde](https://github.com/user-attachments/assets/cc8a4022-9d6c-49ae-95f3-0db7d7813b54)

+Version 1.1.0:
+-The user can now decide for themselves whether to use UTC or local mode by pressing the clock.
+-You can disable this option in Simple_clock_plugin.js -Changed file and folder names to more English friendly.

 Version 1.0.4:
-- Added user choice in UTC or local time at the top of klient-klokke-UTC-plugin.js.
+- Added user choice in UTC or local time at the top of Simple_clock_plugin.js.
 - Some words were in Norwegian and have been changed to English.
 - Rewrite code for jquery for better performance.